nautobot/nautobot-plugin-ssot-aci/README.md

+# The code in this repository has been migrated to the [Nautobot SSoT Repository](https://github.com/nautobot/nautobot-plugin-ssot) as an integration - read more about it in the [SSoT Docs](https://docs.nautobot.com/projects/ssot/en/latest/admin/install/)!
+As of September 2023 this repository has been **FROZEN** - all development / issues / discussions for this integration are in the [Nautobot SSoT Repository](https://github.com/nautobot/nautobot-plugin-ssot) going forward.

 # Nautobot SSoT ACI - Nautobot plugin for synchronizing with Cisco ACI

 Nautobot SSoT ACI is a plugin for [Nautobot](https://github.com/nautobot/nautobot) allowing synchronization of data from Cisco ACI into Nautobot.